 Have a talent for crafting or creating other handmade goods?
 From bracelets to phone cases, rings, furniture, and more, Etsy is one of the world’s largest independent marketplaces that’s perfect for anyone who is creative and willing to sell their handmade creations.
 As long as you have the space, this can make for one of the best home business ideas that can be started as a side hustle with a very limited investment.
 Consider these 5 steps to starting an Etsy store, from Handmadeology.
 Then, after you’re able to build your brand and grow your own audience, you can start an eCommerce site of your own and retain a larger portion of the revenue from your product sales—making this a very lucrative potential business idea if you’re able to find an audience that loves your products and figure out how to best sell online to them.

 Similar to selling on Amazon, eBay is a place to make money selling just about anything you can think of as a side business idea, with the added excitement of using the auction selling model to sometimes get way more than you expected for that antique baseball card you picked up at a local street fair.
+Plus, you won’t need to operate your own website if you’re concerned about how much web hosting costs—because you can sell directly on the eBay platform.
 To turn your eBay selling into a legitimate business idea, look for opportunities where you can buy in-demand products at a discount—and later sell them for a profit.
-Eventually, you can even take the lessons learned from your eBay store and build a full on blog or eCommerce business like what the team over at Gear Hungry has done.
+Eventually, you can even take the lessons learned from your eBay store and build a full on blog or use one of the best eCommerce website builders to sell from your own website.

-Fiverr is a great place for first-time freelancers who might not have tons of experience and want to build up a portfolio of their work.
+While there are plenty more higher-paying sites to land great blogging jobs out there, Fiverr can be a great place for first-time freelancers who might not have tons of experience and want to build up a portfolio of their work.
 You’ll be able to complete simple tasks ranging from logo design, to creating animations, or even drawing a company logo on your forehead.
-While this side business idea likely won’t be growing into a million dollar startup for you, it can still be a platform for funding your next big business idea.
+While this side business idea likely won’t be growing into a million dollar startup for you, it can still be a platform for funding one of your next big business ideas.
 Want to learn more about Fiverr’s history and how to get the most out of selling on the platform?
 Listen to my interview with Fiverr CEO Micha Kaufman.

 If editing and advising college students on how to write compelling 500 word essays on topics such as “You were just invited to speak at the White House.
-Write your speech,” seems like a compelling business idea to allocate your free time towards, trust me—tons of parents will pay you to edit admissions essays and offer constructive feedback for their children.
+Write your speech,” seems like one of the more compelling business ideas to allocate your free time towards, trust me—tons of parents will pay you to edit admissions essays and offer constructive feedback for their children.
 Be careful not to blur the ethical line of actually writing their essays, but serving as an editor to help them convey their message can become a great side business idea that has the potential to spread by word-of-mouth referral in your community.